 What’s your favourite time of the day?

-I consider myself as a morning person but I am generally flexible.
-Each time of the day has each beauty.
+I consider myself a morning person but I am generally flexible.
+Each time of the day has its beauty.
 I particularly love the sunset time though even if it sounds too cliché.
 This is maybe because I am originally from Greece where this time of the day is like an explosion in the sky.